Hit & Run Accidents in Florida

 The reason for fleeing does not necessarily matter, the consequences are

-the accident has brought about.
-The person responsible may not only be
+the same regardless.
+The person responsible may not only be facing penalties

-facing penalties for the hit and run, but oftentimes they are charged
+for the hit and run, but oftentimes they are charged with further crimes.

-with further crimes.
-It is common for people to flee the scene if they
+It is common for people to flee the scene if they are committing another